-Students will be required to complete a rigorous application procedure, complete the required proposal form, meet all deadlines, and secure the required references.
+Students will be required to complete a rigorous application procedure (forms available in the Field Office), complete the required proposal form, meet all deadlines, and secure the required references.
 Students seeking a global experience are required to work closely with the Office of Global Affairs upon admission to the School and will be required to enroll in a mandatory one credit transition seminar that will meet before departure (winter term) and upon return (fall term).